 3. Identify and Develop Talent

-Performance management helps you spot high performers and potential leaders.
+Performance management also helps you spot high performers and potential leaders.
 With this system, you can offer targeted development opportunities, like training and coaching, to nurture their growth and prepare them for future roles.

 4. Facilitate Effective Communication